-As a three-dimensional illustration of Prague’s Old Town, Lesser Town, Jewish Quarter and Castle, Langweils Model is a unique representation of a 19th Century European capital city and the only cityscape that shows what the Jewish Ghetto looked like.
+As a three-dimensional illustration of Prague’s Old Town, Lesser Town, Jewish Quarter and Castle, Langweils Model is a unique representation of a 19th Century European capital city and the only cityscape that shows the area of Josefov before the Destruction of the Jewish Ghetto.
 It’s amazing that it has not been damaged as it’s made from paper and cardboard so we can thank the National Museum taking ownership of the model in 1840 and protecting it until passing it on to the Prague City Museum post WW2.

 Let’s take the year 1837, the year he died.
 You think Prague has not changed much over the years so let’s see what might be different today.

 At Republic Square, in 1837 the Municipal House did not yet exist (1911).
-In it’s place was the original “King’s Court” royal residence.
+In it’s place was an army barracks and a small row of shops.
 The adjacent Powder Gate had not yet received its Neo-renaissance upgrade (1874).

 In 1837 there were no stone riverside quays (from 1875) or canal locks (from 1896).
 There were simply muddy riverbanks with wooden piers.